Helvor/HASH_crack/README.md

 To create the hash with **openssl** : `echo TEXT | openssl dgst -sha3-512`

-While using the big dico file *rockyou.txt*, the encoding `utf-8` doesn't work but you can replace it with `latin-1`
+While using the big dico file *rockyou.txt*, the encoding `utf-8` doesn't work but i replace it with `latin-1`

 ## Hash bruteforce